RajeshPesitm/github-oauth-local/README.md

 - Better error handling (e.g., GitHub errors, token expiry)
 - Rate limiting for security
 - Support login with other OAuth providers (Google, Twitter)
+- ✅ Frontend: Use npm ci in CI/CD for exact, lockfile-based installs (optional but great)

 ---